Last modified: November 11, 2019

 The landscape of autism research has changed dramatically since SFARI issued its first request for applications in 2007.
 It is now truly a multidisciplinary field, attracting top researchers from around the world.
 Since 2007, SFARI has committed more than $480 million in external research support to more than 550 investigators in the U.S. and abroad in service of our mission: to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.

-The SFARI science team often gets asked some version of the question, “What kind of science will get me SFARI funding?”
+The SFARI science team often gets asked some version of the question, “What kind of science is SFARI likely to support?”
 Unfortunately, this is an impossible question to answer given the complexities and multidisciplinary nature of the field and our inherent uncertainties about where the next major advance may come from.
 That said, we want to be as transparent as possible with researchers, whom we view as partners in this quickly moving and challenging field.

 Below are our views on various scientific topics, many of which we’ve expressed in previous blog posts.
 Given the importance of these views in guiding our funding process, we feel these perspectives deserve a more lasting place on our website.
 We view this page as a living document, one that we plan to update as the science and our viewpoints evolve.